psu13/mutable-states/content/Some Food Shorts.md

 <p>Baking that filet of firm white fish in the oven?
 Don&rsquo;t know what you want to
 do for sauce?
 Do this:</p>

-1. Cut 1 or 2 tablespoon side pats of butter.
+1. Cut 1 or 2 tablespoon size pieces of butter.

 2. 4 or 5 or 10 cloves of garlic.

 3. A couple of handfuls of cherry tomatoes, cut in half.

-<p>Pile these on top of an near the fish in the half sheet pan.
-Bake at 400 for
+<p>Pile these on top of the fish in a sheet pan.
+If you want to get fancy put a drizzle of lemon juice and white wine over everything.
+Bake at 400 for 10-15 minutes or however long it takes for the fish to cook.
+Now you have baked fish
-10-15 or however long it takes for the fish to cook.
-Now you have baked fish and a roasted tomato sauce to put on it.</p>
+and a roasted tomato sauce to put on it.</p>

 <h4 id="short-blurbs-on-new-and-not-so-new-food-places:6b6bfd28569979d42fa0bae184d405c4">Short Blurbs on New and Not so New Food Places</h4>